stephenw6888/api-independent-study/entries/entry#2-Java-Study.md

 <p>|| - Is an or operator and returns the value as true if one other expression is the opposite is also 'true'.
 Allow a set of code to used "or" within "System.out.println(false || false); // prints false" to print out false.</p>

 <p>This lines of codes is opposite if using to print out true.</p>

 ``System.out.println(false || true); // prints true / System.out.println(true || false); // prints true / System.out.println(true || true); // prints true``

-<ul>! - Is an not operator and returns the opposite expression by returning "true" as "false" and "false" as "true".
-Allow a set of code to used "not" within "System.out.println(!false); // prints true" to return as true.</ul>
+<p>! - Is an not operator and returns the opposite expression by returning "true" as "false" and "false" as "true".
+Allow a set of code to used "not" within "System.out.println(!false); // prints true" to return as true.</p>

 <p>This lines of codes is opposite if using "System.out.println(!true); // prints false" to return as false</p>